 How to address invitations for bridal party, family and parents

-How to address bridesmaid on wedding invitations (or groomsman)
+How to address bridesmaid (or groomsman)

-How to address wedding invitations to family
+How to address to family

 When it comes to inviting family members, how formal you go is up to you and usually guided by how formal the rest of your wedding is.
 We say opt for whatever feels natural.

-How to address parents on wedding invitations
+How to address parents

 Whether parents are helping host (or fully hosting) the wedding, it can seem overly formal and awkward to address them as Mr. and Mrs. Smith, instead of just ‘Mum and Dad’.
 It comes down to how formal you want to be, but if you really want to stick to proper titles you absolutely can.